openGemini/openGemini-CM/README.md

 ```
 pnpm i
 ```

+### Install plugins (optional)
+Open the project main directory using VSCode, and VSCode will automatically pop up a window asking if to install the recommended extensions for this warehouse project.
+Click Install to proceed.
+The plugin path is. vscode/extensions. json, including ESLint, Prettier, Volar, and more.

 At this point, the development environment configuration has been completed and secondary development can proceed

 # Operating Environment